-Chrysler's three-vehicle lineup is one of the smallest in the industry, yet the company's commitment to entry-level luxury separates itself from other auto manufacturers.
-Although the 200 midsize sedan, 300 large sedan, and Pacifica minivan compete with mainstream brands, the higher trims of each car can compete with entry-level luxury cars.
+Chrysler's lineup is one of the smallest in the industry, yet the company's commitment to entry-level luxury distinguishes itself from other auto manufacturers.
+Although the 300 large sedan and Pacifica minivan compete with mainstream brands, the higher trims of either car can compete with entry-level luxury cars.

 Least Expensive: The most accessible model in the Chrysler family is the Voyager minivan, which represents the lower end of the Pacifica lineup.
 Starting at around $28,000, it retains all the bare necessities families need and is also marketed for fleet use.